Linaro/lava/doc/v2/glossary.rst

     In this example, users must be members of both ``developers`` group and ``project`` group.
 Groups must already exist in the Django configuration for the instance.

-  VLANd
-    VLANd is a daemon to support virtual local area networks in LAVA.
-This support is specialized and requires careful configuration of the entire LAVA instance, including the physical layout of the switches and the devices of that instance.

-    .. seealso:: :ref:`vland_in_lava` or :ref:`admin_vland_lava`.

   worker
     The worker is responsible for running the ``lava-worker`` daemon to start